 If you’re following my example schedule, your dough will sit from 12:30 to 2:30 PM.
 Keep in mind that my ambient kitchen temperature ranged from 68 degrees to 70 degrees Fahrenheit (20 degrees Celsius).
 I made this recipe in the winter, so my kitchen was naturally colder, which is perfect for a long, cold proof.

-If you are making this recipe during the summer or in a warmer kitchen, you may want to cut the time on your counter to just an hour or even 45 minutes.
+If you are making Cold-Proof Artisan White Sourdough Bread during the summer or in a warmer kitchen, you may want to cut the time on your counter to just an hour or even 45 minutes.

 After letting your dough sit at room temperature, put it in the refrigerator for a long cold proof: about 31 hours and 30 minutes.
 Again, you should note that my refrigerator keeps the dough at steady 45 degrees Fahrenheit (7 degrees Celsius).
 If your fridge is colder, your dough may need to proof even longer in the fridge.